Simple Weather Station Lab

 • 3-ESS2-2.
 Obtain and combine information to describe climates in different regions of the world.

-By observing instruments, recording data, finding patterns, and making forecasts, you are practicing the same science skills real meteorologists use every day.
+By logging observations, building a data table, and identifying patterns, you are practicing the same skills real meteorologists use every day.